Buhari set to announce Gambari as new Chief of Staff – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari is set to announced professor Ibrahim Gambari, Nigeria’s former permanent representative to the United Nations (UN), as his new chief of staff.
+President Muhammadu Buhari is set to announce Prof. Ibrahim Gambari, Nigeria’s former permanent representative to the United Nations (UN), as his new chief of staff.

 A top government official confirmed the development to Daily Sun.